everx-labs/ton-nfc-client/docs/FuntionsList.md

 _Note_: Below we specify how CardResponse looks like for each API function.
 And for simplicity of representation we omit empty fields of CardResponse everywhere.

-All API functions can throw two main type of errors.
+All API functions can throw two main types of errors.

 ```javascript
 export default class NfcNativeModuleError extends Error {